 Plant-Based Protein.
 To help keep your heart healthy, at this point in your life you may want to begin to substitute in plant-based protein for animal protein, such as red meat.
 Consider a meat-free bean chili, tossing lentils into your salads, or fajitas with tofu instead of steak.

 Nutritional Needs For Adults In Their 60s And Beyond

 Olive Oil.
 The benefits of extra-virgin olive oil are numerous: it is rich in monounsaturated fats, loaded with antioxidants, can help to fight inflammation, can reduce LDL or "bad" cholesterol and blood pressure... the list goes on!
 Extra virgin olive oil is my oil of choice, and I use it in so many things - including baked goods!

 I hope these nutritional needs for adults guidelines help you navigate a healthy - and delicious! - diet throughout your lifetime.
 Every little bit of healthy food counts, so don't beat yourself up if you treat yourself, just make sure to eat healthy the next day!
 It's all about balance, so enjoy!

-Let's live EVER BETTER - together!!
+Let's live FIT, HAPPY and HEALTHY - together!!